earnest

 very serious and sincere:

-a rather earnest young man Matthews was in earnest conversation with a young girl. an earnest desire to offer something useful to societyearnest expression/look/voice etcearnest attempt/effort etc—earnestly adverb:
+an earnest desire to offer something useful to societyearnest expression/look/voice etcearnest attempt/effort etc—earnestly adverb:

 earnestly discussing politics—earnestness noun [uncountable] [TahlilGaran] Dictionary of Contemporary English ▲